zencart/documentation/Contributing/main/pull_requests.md

 &copy; 2014-2019 Zen Cart&reg; Creative Commons 3.0

 *The SourceTree name is copyright Atlassian.
-Zen Cart receives no compensation or consideration for recommending SourceTree; we simply find it to be an extremely capable and useful app for beginners and novices alike.*
+Zen Cart receives no compensation or consideration for recommending SourceTree; we simply find it to be an extremely capable and useful app for novices and experienced developers alike.*